krzwc/backend-generated-heatmap/README.md

 ## Backend generated heatmap

-Mousemove events are set over via Websocket connection to the server to generate a cursor heatmap
+Mousemove event `x` & `y` sent over via Websocket connection to the server where a cursor heatmap is generated in the form of a `png` img